ccrd1711/space_shack/README.md

 Once the build process finishes, click Open App to launch the live site.

 You can also enable Automatic Deploys so that every push to GitHub triggers a redeployment.

+# Credits

+## Content
+This website is an orginal creation and all the content is based off my own ideas and imagination.
+The name of the planet Phaedrus-1711, is based off a character in one of my favourite books of all time *Zen and the Art of Motorcycle Maintenance*.
+Phaedrus' contextual existence in the novel amongst readers is somewhat contested, but Phaedrus could be summarised simply as the alter ego of the narrator.
+17 & 11 are just favoured numbers in our household.
+We also have a cat named Phaedrus!

+You will find other literary links, too.
+There is a planet Kerouac-47.
+Jack is one of my favourite writers and he passed at the young age of 47.
+Vonnegut 5 is named after the author Kurt Vonnegut, and 5 is an homeage to *Slaughterhouse Five*.
+Joyce-730 is an ode to James Joyce, 730 being the number of pages there was in the first edition of the novel *Ulysses*.

+All content in the website itself is fictional.

+## Media
+As stated near the top of this ReadMe file, all the media in this project was generated with ChatGPT with prompts given by me, the autor of the site.

+## Acknowledgements

+I would like to thank (again!) the close knit support of friends and family I have.
+When it comes to these projects, they all offer their continuous encouragement and offer to test things out for me.